prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 #### First Party Data

 The First Party Data feature allows publishers to specify key/value data in one place where each compatible bid adapter can read it.
+See the [First Party Data Feature](/features/firstPartyData.html) for more detailed examples.

 {: .alert.alert-warning :}
 Not all bid adapters currently support reading first party data in this way, but support should increase over time.